vaginessa/dns-wiki/DNS.md

 * Configure Firewall as Fail-safe To Prevent Leaks, [here](https://trac.torproject.org/projects/tor/wiki/doc/DnsResolver#Tweak_Firewalls)
 * Generally use [secure alternatives](https://github.com/okTurtles/dnschain) + use a [online browser check](https://www.botfrei.de/en/index.html)
 * Use always the latest software to ensure possible bugs and security holes are fixed tools like sumo
-* Use a secure, user/privacy friendly search engine like DuckDuck, Disconnect or Ixquick.
+* Use a secure, user/privacy friendly search engine like DuckDuckGo, Disconnect or Ixquick.
 Even better would be an decentralized search like YaCy, FAROO or any other based on P2P/...
 * Verify no external addons/software/app leaks something (speaking about external metadata and protocol headers from going in .plaintxt out!)

 On Tor: